Welcome to the Foundation Stage at St. Luke's and 'Bears'

 Ourselves, Celebrations and Festivals, Bears, Traditional Fairy Tales, Space, Dinosaurs, New Life, On the Move, the Seasons and Weather and Minibeasts.

-Our Early Years Curriculum is also enhanced through visits and visitors to the school, including theatre visits, visits to farm parks, the sea life centre and butterfly farm and visitors such as Zoo lab with minibeasts and a circus skills day in school.
+Our Early Years Curriculum is also enhanced through visits and visitors to the school, including theatre visits, visits to farm parks or museums and visitors into school such as Zoo lab with minibeasts and a local librarian.

 Bears' class enjoy learning to read and we have a variety of reading schemes to support this reading journey.
 They include 'The Oxford Reading tree', 'Dandelion Readers', 'Pearson Bug Club' and 'Ginn 360 readers'.
 Throughout their first year, our children have many reading experiences, including exploring fiction and non-fiction books, poetry, traditional tales, on-line reading experiences and a visit from a librarian.